 I am reminded of a quote attributed to Leo Tolstoy that says, “Everyone thinks of changing the world, but no one thinks of changing themselves.”
 Once I had my eyes examined and my vision corrected, it benefited both me and those around me.
 I saw all the rich beauty surrounding me, and others no longer felt overlooked, as if they did not matter, because I failed to notice them.

 As I reflected on my past vision issue, it was in this context that I started thinking about President Trump’s Executive Order on “Combating Race and Sex Stereotyping,” first issued on September 22, 2020.
 It defines race or sex stereotyping as “ascribing character traits, values, moral and ethical codes, privileges, status or beliefs to an entire race or sex, or to individuals because of their race or sex.”
-View more information about Executive Order 13950.

 On its face, the order doesn’t seem problematic.
 Since stereotyping and scapegoating are not good things, implementing a policy to prohibit such behaviors in the workplace seems rational.
 After all, we do have policies in place that offer protections from workplace bullying, sexual harassment and discrimination on the basis of race, sex and gender, ability and age.
 Yet, controversy surrounds this specific policy because of its shortsighted solution for resolving any issues involving race, sex and gender in America.